 Organized by the Art Gallery of Guelph, the exhibition is curated by Andrew Hunter and Dr. Marenka Thompson-Odlum with the support of the Ontario Arts Council and Canada Council of the Arts.
-1745 is presented in collaboration with University of Guelph Scottish Studies and the Guelph Black Heritage Society.
+1745 is presented in collaboration with Centre for Scottish Studies at the University of Guelph and the Guelph Black Heritage Society.

 Image: Morayo and Moyo Akandé with Gordon Napier, 1745, 2017, digital video, 18 mins [Photo: Jonathan Birch & Christian Cooksey]